imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

     The following item has been ordered: pants, shirt, jacket

 **Note:** If no separator is defined, only the first value will be returned.

+To get the last value of a multi-value list the tag 'position' can be set to 'last'

+    The last order item was: <itemValue position="last">_parts</itemValue>

+This example extract the last value of the mulit-value item  '_parts'.

 ### Format date/number values by locale
 To format a date or number value into a language specific format the tags '_format_' and '_locale_' can be used.
 The following example shows how to format a date value into the German date format: